RaspberryPI – Commands cheat sheet

 ps

-The command "ps" shows you all currently running processes including the ID and a few other information such as utilization, etc.
+The command "ps" shows you all currently running processes including the ID and some other information like load, etc.

 Termination of a process identified by the process ID